RAvdek/legendrian_links/README.md

 - Some threads used for Groebner appear to never die.
 - During set spawn, we take a cartesian product over all of the sunset variables.
 We should avoid this so we don't spawn billions of nodes.
 Currently implemented but needs to be undoable from `algebra.py` or `polynomials.py`.
+- Way behind on testing...
-- Application is maintaining some variables between requests.
+- Application may be maintaining some variables between requests?
 - Is there any way to speed up the computations of poincare polynomials?
 This should boil down to speeding up `rref` computations.
 - Grid -> plat algorithm.
 From grids could import the knot atlas or do algorithmic exploration.
 Difficult to enumerate links using plat presentations.
 - Copy knot tables.
 Have to remember how to translate Sivek front crossing notation to mine.
 - UI: Ordering of generators is annoyingly out of place.
 Should also count numbers of augs.
 - Check if two augmentations are homotopic or not, by seeing if the bilinearized homology has non-zero hom to the base field.
-- Should be able to use Groebner bases to tell if the commutative version of a DGA is trivial with Z/2 ceoffs.
-Implement in dga.py.
 - Make tables nicer using some JS library.
 Big tables can be condensed.
+It would also be nice to sort data.
 - Introduce t coordinate in differentials.
 (This is not so important for augmentations where we can use t=1 for Z/2Z coeffs).
 - Ability to flip orientations of link components.
+Currently upper-left corner always points right.
 - Ability to reverse orientations on link components.
 - Orientations: Process disks into differentials for LCH with Z coefficients.
 - Carry out orientation processing for RSFT differentials.